What did the juries hear in the Scott Kuggeleijn case?

 Their protests have intensified as Kuggeleijn has made more regular appearances for the Black Caps this summer.
 At matches in Wellington and Auckland last week, supporters held signs which promoted sexual consent and targeted New Zealand Cricket for what they saw as inaction.

 When Kuggeleijn was first selected for the national side in March 2017, NZ Cricket chief executive David White said the organisation had to respect the court process and that it would be "manifestly unfair" to all parties to re-litigate the case.
-The court was "the most appropriate forum for judging matters as serious as this", he said.
+The court was "the most appropropriate forum for judging matters as serious as this", he said.

 NZC has not addressed the issue again since, except to say that it stood by its handling of the matter and that it has introduced comprehensive sexual consent training for all players.
 It has been approached for comment.